the-COH/chapter_1_season_6/DivineMenofCanto/README.md

 best thing about off-chain minting is that users can build their NFTs without any limitation compared to on-chain NFTs.

 ## **Staking**
-After 30% of collection sold, We will Launching Staking where you can Stake your nft to get our token as reward.
+After 30% of collection sold, We will Launching Staking where you can Stake your nft to get our token as reward.\
+Each NFT will get 500 Token as reward per day.

 ## **Trait Marketplace**